West Virginia vs. Texas Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- West Virginia and its opponents have scored at least 57 points -- this matchup's over/under -- just one time this season.
+- West Virginia and its opponents have scored at least 56 points or more only once this season.

-- So far this season, 75% of Texas Tech's games (3/4) have had more combined points than Saturday's total of 57.
+- In 75% of Texas Tech's games this season (3/4), the teams combined to score more than Saturday's total of 56.

-- The two teams combine to score 71.3 points per game, 14.3 more than the over/under in this contest.
+- The combined points per game average of the two teams, 71.3, is 15.3 points above Saturday's over/under.

-- These two squads combine to surrender 50.3 points per game, 6.7 fewer than this contest's over/under.
+- The 50.3 combined points per game that these two squads have allowed this season are 5.7 fewer than the 56 total in this contest.

-- The Mountaineers and their opponents score an average of 54.3 points per game, 2.7 fewer than Saturday's total.
+- Mountaineers games have an average total of 54.3 points this season, 1.7 fewer than Saturday's over/under.

-- In 2021, games involving the Red Raiders have averaged a total of 58.3 points, 1.3 more than the set total in this contest.
+- The 58.3 PPG average total in Red Raiders games this season is 2.3 points more than this game's over/under.

 West Virginia Stats and Trends